emilybache/StrangeCharacters-TestDesign-Kata/README.md

-# Characters Test Design Kata
+# Strange Characters Test Design Kata

 There are some well-marked bugs in the code.
 For each one: